y-sun311/student-toolbox/CONTRIBUTING.md

   - Example:
     - Issue: _"Fix button alignment on the settings page."_

+- **refactor** 🔀
+  - Purpose: Applied to issues or pull requests that involve code refactoring, restructuring, or optimization.
+  - Example:
+    - Issue: _"Refactor the user authentication logic to use a single function."_

 - **wontfix** 🙈
   - Purpose: Applied to issues or pull requests that, after review, are determined not to be addressed or implemented.
   - Example: